PADME-PHT/playground/src/README.md

 The backend uses the library [Express](https://www.expressjs.com) to provide functionalities such as RESTful interfaces.
 Moreover, its designed as a monolithic application that separates the sub-components mentioned in the paper (Query Engine, Source Provisioner, ...) via libraries.

 The Metadata Store is realized by a [Blazegraph](https://blazegraph.com/) database and accessed by the backend via [SPARQL](https://www.w3.org/TR/sparql11-query), the standard query language for RDF based data[^1].
+Moreover, the data for the Metadata Store adheres to the developed metadata schema that is presented in the _schema_ sub-folder.

 In the following and the corresponding readme files of the relevant sub-folders you can find instructions on how to setup a playground instance yourself.